Peer Review Process

 Insolvation follows an editor-led double-blind peer review process for manuscripts that pass initial editorial screening.

-- Desk decision where necessary: Manuscripts that fall outside scope or fail threshold requirements may be declined without external review.
+- Desk decision where necessary: manuscripts that fall outside scope or fail threshold requirements may be declined without external review.

+The journal may adjust reviewer number or workflow depth depending on manuscript category, quality, and editorial necessity.
 For ethics, disclosure, and post-decision policy context, authors and reviewers should also consult the journal's policy pages.